cedricmoorejr/email-mining-with-excel/README.md

 3. Customize the scripts to match your email environment and requirements.
 4. Execute the scripts to start extracting and analyzing email data.

-## Usage

-Detailed usage instructions, examples, and customization options can be found in the [Documentation](docs/README.md) folder.

 ## License

 This project is licensed under the [MIT License](LICENSE.txt).